 The Bitzer has other applications outside farming.
 It may be used as a tool to patrol national parks and even offer a way to locate missing person as it is able to cover vast areas more speedily than on foot.
 On board motion detectors will provide extra means to locate lost children or confused patients and the cameras can provide real-time images and search data to search and rescue personnel.

-I would like to thank Martin Rico for creating the images of the Bitzer concept.
+The Bitzer concept was imagined in September 2018 by Charles Bombardier and designed by Martin Rico.
 Martin studied Design at the University of Buenos Aires and now works for the ICAO as an Industrial Designer for the future of aviation.
-Martin also created the images of the Hakima multi-rotor aircraft concept and the Blue Edge hypersonic aircraft.
+He also created the images of the Hakima multi-rotor aircraft concept and the Blue Edge hypersonic aircraft.